 Table of Contents

-In cool temperatures, tomatoes have a tendency of losing their flavor.
+In cool temperatures, tomatoes have a tendency to lose their flavor.
 The reason behind this is, tomatoes keep ripening even after they have been plucked and can be used for the entirety of their shelf life.
 The cold temperature of the fridge interferes with the ripening process ultimately killing its flavor.
 What should also be kept in mind is that cold temperature destroys the smooth round texture of the tomato and makes it look wrinkly.
 Again the reason is the cold temperature which breaks down the membranes of the tomato’s skin giving it that wrinkly look.

 Also, read about: Antioxidant Foods in India.